 Instructions: Please adapt the input parameters to reflect your specific situation - you will then receive a graphical representation showing the performance of different testing strategies for infection rates ranging from 0.1% to 30%.

-Please note: The results obtained via the online tool differ from those described in the paper because of limitations in available computing power for online simulations.
-Therefore the reference population and number of repetitions have been reduced to reduce calculation time.
-Furthermore the optimal group sizes are determined based on precalculated values and not on individual simulations.
+Please note: The results obtained via the online tool can differ slightly from those described in the paper because of limitations in available computing power for online simulations.
+Instead of performing the actual, time-consuming simulation this online tool uses a response surface.
+The response surface is created with the sparse grid toolbox SG++.
+It has learned the simulation from precalculated data and approximates it almost perfectly, with an error no larger than the stochastic fluctuations within the original simulation.
 For full-scale simulations, please use the original code available on GitHub.

 Instructions: Hovering over a data point shows simulated results.
 Draw rectangle to zoom in.
 Scenarios and standard deviation bars can be switched on and off in the legend.